Stabilizing Welfare-Maximizing Decisions via Endogenous Transfers: Introduction

 \section{Introduction}

 It is 2050, and the utopia of the Internet of Things has become a reality in transportation.
-Autonomous vehicles taxi commuters to work, transcontinental shipping is coordinated through autonomous platoons, and algorithms balance optimal tradeoffs between safety and efficiency.
-From a system designer’s perspective, centralized solutions are appealing: by collecting global information, they can guide traffic flows toward socially optimal outcomes, reduce congestion, and avoid the inefficiencies that arise when agents act myopically (e.g., Braess’s paradox \citep{christodoulou2005price}).
+Autonomous vehicles taxi commuters to work, transcontinental shipping is coordinated through autonomous platoons, and algorithms balance intrinsic tradeoffs between safety and efficiency.
+From a policy maker’s perspective, centralized solutions are appealing: by collecting global information, algorithms can guide traffic flows toward socially optimal outcomes, reduce congestion, and avoid the inefficiencies that arise when agents act myopically (e.g., Braess's paradox \citep{christodoulou2005price}).
 However, realizing this vision in practice is far from trivial.
-Computing socially optimal outcomes is often NP-hard, incentive-compatible preference elicitation is possible only under restrictive conditions, and centralized mechanisms are fragile to communication failures.
+Computing socially optimal outcomes is often intractable, incentive-compatible preference elicitation is possible only under restrictive conditions, and centralized mechanisms are fragile to communication failures.
 As a result, purely centralized solutions struggle to deliver robust, reliable performance.